 The DJIA (Dow Jones Industrial Average) and the S&P 500 (formerly Standard & Poor’s 500) are some of the most notable and well-known examples of financial indexes.

 The S&P 500 is an American stock market index that considers the market capitalization of 500 large companies.
-The index is based on a weighting methodology and the component companies are selected by a committee.
+The index is based on a weighting methodology, and a committee selects the component companies.
 When compared to the DJIA, the S&P 500 is considered by many as more a reliable representative of the US stock market performance.

-Since it is not possible to directly invest in an index, index funds are created to track the performance of former indexes.
+While it is impossible to directly invest in or trade indexes, index funds allow individuals to investors their funds based on the performance of an index.
 For instance, the Vanguard S&P 500 ETF is an index fund that tracks the performance of the S&P 500 index.
-Index funds allow investors to trade based on the respective index performance.